Oh crumb on, these loaves are pretty swheat.

 La Estrella Bakery Inc.

-While La Estrella is most famous for their pan dulces, they also bake birotes, teleras, Virginia rolls, dinner rolls, and hot dog buns.
+While La Estrella is most famous for its pan dulces, they also bake birotes, teleras, Virginia rolls, dinner rolls, and hot dog buns.

 For more information, visit laestrellabakeryincaz.com.